XSecr3t/popup-countdown/readme.txt

 HOW TO USE :
 1. UPLOAD ON /plugins folder onto your file manager.
+2. OR ZIP in as united files => go to add plugins and upload into it.
+3. don't forget activate
+4. see Settings => Popup Countdown Menu
+DONE as you expected.

 == NO UPDATE NEEDED =
 == FREE FOR FURTHER DEVELOP ==